Hi, I’m Chris, how are you? Welcome to The Quite Frankly Baffling World of Health and Nutrition!

 (To follow my journey see About Me: From Vesta Curry to Vegan Sushi)

-Health rather than weight is my concern and I eat a rainbow of foods every day in one form or another (I juice at least once a day), while refined sugar no longer passes my lips!
+Our health and wellbeing rather than weight are the main concerns of this blog.
+I eat a rainbow of foods every day in one form or another and juice at least once a day, while refined sugar no longer passes my lips!
+I enjoy treats, I still snack, but I do so consciously and try to avoid processed foods.

 Health comes first and the weight falls naturally.